lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - a bit set to 1 in the Bitmap indicates that a tile with the number corresponding to that bit position has been correctly received for that window.
 - a bit set to 0 in the Bitmap indicates that no tile with the number corresponding to that bit position has been correctly received for that window.

+WINDOW_SIZE finely controls the size of the Bitmap sent in the SCHC ACK message, which may be critical to some LPWAN technologies.

 #### Misc tools {#MiscTools}

 Some SCHC F/R modes can use the following timers and counters